Tea (meal): Afternoon tea

-This snack, often a form of or part of afternoon tea, is associated with the West Country, i.e. Cornwall, Devon, Dorset and Somerset.
-It usually consists of scones, clotted cream, strawberry jam, and tea to drink.
-Some venues will provide butter instead of clotted cream.
-In Australia, this is commonly referred to as Devonshire Tea.

 High tea

 High tea is a late afternoon or early evening meal, sometimes associated with the working class, farming, and eating after sports matches.
 It is typically eaten between 5 pm and 7 pm.
 Its name originates from the practice of serving the meal at a high table.
 It was also formerly called "meat-tea".
 While afternoon tea became popular among the upper and middle classes during the 1860s–1870s, the working class adopted high tea, which was taken around the same time, but much heartier.
 This separate custom emerged due to a change in working habits.
 High tea was typically served after a long working day, and consists of a savoury dish (either something hot, or cold cuts of meat such as ham salad), followed by cakes and bread, butter and jam, all accompanied by tea.
 In The Cambridge Social History of Britain, 1750–1950, high tea is defined thus:

 the central feature was the extension of a meal based predominantly on bread, butter and tea by the inclusion of some kind of fish or meat usually cooked in a frying pan.

 In some parts of the United Kingdom (namely, the North of England, North and South Wales, Scotland, and some rural and working class areas of Northern Ireland), people traditionally call their midday meal dinner and their evening meal tea (served around 6 pm), whereas elsewhere people would call the midday meal lunch or luncheon and the evening meal (served after 7 pm) dinner (if formal) or supper (if informal).